MushKh/PiHole-kids-internet-time-limiter/Readme.txt

 Installation procedure.

 1. Assuming that you have Ph-Hole installed on Raspberry Pi and have access to it thru SSH.
 For easy access to all Ph-Hole folders and files it's best to have WinSCP installed.
 It need to connect to Rpi with SSH (Enable SSH from Rpi).
+Also there will be needed to download and install putty for command-line access.
 Also Pi-Hole IP need to be configured in local Modem/Router as primary DNS server.
 I also disable secondary DNS server in router to avoid bypassing Pi-Hole.

 2. In Pi-Hole under /var/www/html/admin/  modify  index.php page.
 Remove original page and put index.php modified file from repo.